pkardas/notes/books/cracking-coding-interview/notes.md

 algorithms and data structures.

 Your interviewer develops a feel for your performance by comparing you to other people.
 Getting a hard question isn't a bad thing.
-When it is harder fot you, it is harder for everyone.
+When it is harder for you, it is harder for everyone.

 If you haven't heard back from a company within 3-5 business days after interview, check in with your recruiter.